CarloLepelaars/pi-digits/README.md

 This asymptotic formula for calculating the nth digit of pi was discovered by [Simon Plouffe in 2022](https://arxiv.org/abs/2201.12601).
 The paper also discusses a way to calculate the nth digit of pi using [Euler numbers](https://en.wikipedia.org/wiki/Euler_numbers).

-Big thanks to [Martin Bauer](https://twitter.com/martinmbauer/status/1614571838721622022?s=20&t=IznMtorWVeNbjlX-A5obNw) for the inspiration and illustration of this formula.
+Big thanks to [Martin Bauer](https://twitter.com/martinmbauer/status/1614571838721622022?s=20&t=IznMtorWVeNbjlX-A5obNw) for the inspiration and his illustration of this formula.